The PE and Sports Premium grant – what is it? What do we do with it

 In addition to timetabled sport, we incorporate activities such as ‘wake and shake’ spots in transition times between lessons in order to keep our children active and alert.

 Existing good practice and involvement with the membership to the Pendle School Sports Partnership (PLT) will be continued / renewed and is paramount to maintaining the children’s enthusiasm and drive for physical education.

-We also have a "Forest School" which fosters activity outdoors and a range of large play equipment on our playgrounds (and we are currently planning more equipment/ structures on our Year 1 and Year 3/4 playgrounds).
+We also have a "Forest School" which fosters activity outdoors and a range of large play equipment on our playgrounds.
+This play equipment is very well used and certainly enhances the activity of the children at break times.